 At the end of March 2020, the NBG introduced an updated supervisory plan for the Georgian banking sector, aimed at alleviating the negative financial and economic challenges created by the global COVID-19 pandemic in Georgia.
 The measures, which were introduced with immediate effect, were mainly focused on capital adequacy and liquidity initiatives that allow banks to use existing regulatory capital buffers to support customers in the current financially stressed circumstances, to continue normal business activities as far as possible, and to support the economy through ongoing lending operations.
-NBG regulations on capital adequacy ratios are disclosed in note 22.
+NBG regulations on capital adequacy ratios are disclosed in note 23.
 Furthermore, through mobilisation of financing from international organisations and though its anti-crisis stimulus plan, the Government announced a series of support measures and packages for individuals and businesses to mitigate the negative economic impact of COVID-19.

-COVID-19 outbreak in 2020 had immediate adverse effect on the Bank's operations and resulted in a breach of the Bank's minimum regulatory capital requirement imposed by the NBG (see note 22).
+COVID-19 outbreak in 2020 had immediate adverse effect on the Bank's operations and resulted in a breach of the Bank's minimum regulatory capital requirement imposed by the NBG.
 Furthermore, in 2020 the Bank incurred net loss on modification of GEL 106 thousand on its loans as a result of providing payment holidays to its customers (see notes 4 and 12).
 The Bank has introduced a number of resilience protocols and a comprehensive Business Continuity Plan (BCP) aimed at curbing the spread of COVID-19 in Georgia and mitigating the negative impact on its business and the community.
-The Bank is monitoring the developing economic trends on the back of the COVID-19 pandemic and its impact on the business, customers and employees on an ongoing basis.
-There is still significant uncertainty over the magnitude of the global slowdown that will result from this pandemic, and the Bank will continue to take appropriate actions to proactively manage evolving circumstances.
-The directors' assessment of the Bank's liquidity position and future operations is disclosed in note 2 (c) and note 20 (c) of these financial statements.